dastasoft/react_course/README.md

 ## [JSX](https://reactjs.org/docs/introducing-jsx.html)

-JSX stands for JavaScript XML and allow us to write "HTML" in React.
+JSX stands for Javascript XML and allow us to write "HTML" in React.
 The use of JSX is not mandatory but is the standard nowadays for React usage.

 For example: